 Sub-option Description Example my Lists certificates in the MY store.
 This store contains your personal certificates with private keys. pkzipc -listcertificates or pkzipc -listcert=my addressbook Lists certificates in the AddressBook store.
 This store contains public certificates and public keys belonging to other people. pkzipc -listcert=addressbook са Lists certificates in the CA store.
-These are intermediate certificates in a trust chain, created by a certificate authority to validate other certificates. pkzipc -listcert=ca root Lists certificates in the Root store.
-These are certificates at the beginning of a trust chain, which are trusted by the system. pkzipc -listcert=root pkzipc -listcertificates
+These are intermediate pkzipc -listcert=ca

+Sub-option Description Example certificates in a trust chain, created by a certificate authority to validate other certificates. root Lists certificates in the Root store.
+These are certificates at the beginning of a trust chain, which are trusted by the system. pkzipc -listcert=root